o19s/elasticsearch-learning-to-rank/docs/advanced-functionality.rst

 Script Injection
 ----------------

 Finally, one last addition that this functionality provides is the ability to inject term statistics into a scripting context.
-When working with :code:`ScriptFeatures` if you pass a :code:`term_stat` object in with the :code:`terms`, :code:`fields` and :code:`analyzer` you can access the raw values directly in a custom script via an injected variable named :code:`terms`.
+When working with :code:`ScriptFeatures` if you pass a :code:`term_stat` object in with the :code:`terms`, :code:`fields` and :code:`analyzer` parameters you can access the raw values directly in a custom script via an injected variable named :code:`terms`.
 This provides for advanced feature engineering when you need to look at all the data to make decisions.